-Novel: Jonathan Strange & Mr Norrell by Susanna Clarke
+Novel: Jonathan Strange & Mr Norrell by Susanna

 Novella: "The Concrete Jungle" by Charles Stross